 Note: We also saw petroglyphs at Deer Valley Petroglyph Preserve in Glendale (just outside of Phoenix).

 The original plan for Biosphere 2 was to allow scientists to study the potential for space colonization inside a 3.15-acre sealed environment.
 While the experiment ultimately failed, Biosphere 2 remains an interesting place for a tour.

 Texas oil tycoon Ed Bass privately funded Biosphere 2.
 He named it this, as he considered planet earth to be Biosphere 1.

-Once built (1991), a team of seven people were sealed inside for two years.
+Once built (1991), a team of seven people was sealed inside for two years.
 They were to grow their own food, conduct experiments, and survive without outside intervention.

 Today, the facility is owned by the University of Arizona, and its scientists use it for climate research.